-Walking shoes are versatile enough to be used in a variety of environments, so as well as being great for hiking trips, many of these will also make everyday jaunts, travelling and even shopping trips that bit more comfortable.
+Walking shoes are versatile enough to be used in a variety of environments, so as well as being great for hiking trips, many of these will also make everyday jaunts, traveling and walking the dog that bit more comfortable.
 We also have separate guides to the best men's walking shoes.

-Or, if you need something more rugged, try a pair of the best women's hiking boots or the best hiking boots for men.
+But now let's get started on our ranking of the best women's walking shoes.
 These shoes were walked miles up hill and down dale, and through downpours and the odd stream, to ensure their performance warranted inclusion in our list of the best women's walking shoes on the market.
-We do the legwork, literally, to make your decision easier!
-One final tip before we start: invest in a pair of the best hiking socks to wear while you're breaking your new walking shoes in, and keep blisters at bay over long distances.
+We've done the legwork, literally, to make your decision easier!

 The best women's walking shoes to buy now